Call Us This Monday to Get $50 Off

 A clogged kitchen drain might seem small, but it can quickly become a big mess.
 Simple habits like using a strainer, avoiding grease, and flushing your pipes can make a huge difference.
 But when you start seeing signs of trouble, don’t wait.

-Call a licensed plumber or trusted plumbing repair service to take a closer look.
+Call a trusted plumber or trusted plumbing repair service to take a closer look.
 And if you want it done right, Mr. Rooter Plumbing is a great name to keep in mind.
 Your kitchen will thank you—and so will your wallet.

 Read More